2021 – 2022

 Ever hear the sound of a 1903 Gem Roller Organ?
 Are you curious about the very first painting of the Telluride Valley?
 Do you want to know Audrey’s story?
 How is a lithograph made?
 Telluride is known for its music festivals and art culture, but what about the stories behind them?

-Sight and Sound, Telluride Historical Museum’s 2012 annual exhibit, explores Telluride’s rich history of arts and museum, from the earliest depictions by settlers and surveyors moving across the American West through the town’s eclectic group of artists, poets, and musicians of today.
+Sight and Sound, Telluride Historical Museum’s 2012 annual exhibit, explores Telluride’s rich history of arts and music, from the earliest depictions by settlers and surveyors moving across the American West through the town’s eclectic group of artists, poets, and musicians of today.